avngrdv/clibas/README.md

 # Known issues
 1. After FastqParser.fetch_at() is called, the assignment between fetched sequence regions and LibaryDesign gets broken.
 It means that no other ops that takes 'loc' as a keyword can be called after FastqParser.fetch_at() [ops that don't take 'loc' as a keyword are ok].
 To be fixed.
 2. FastqParser.q_summary() collapses sample's internal state, which can often be inconvenient.
 To be fixed.
+3. The parser will behave in weird ways for libraries containing ORFs without stop codons (which can happen if just a fraction of the entire ORF is read during NGS).
+In particular, translation will append a '+' symbol (could even be two, sometimes) to the C-terminus of each sequence.
+This breaks the FastqParser.filt_ambiguous() op and may have unintended consequences for other ops too.
+To be fixed.